jenpyle/myFlix-server/README.md

 - Authentication middleware tool for Node.js and Express, [Passport](http://www.passportjs.org/), is used to implement basic HTTP authentication, as well as JWT authentication

 ### Authentication and Authorization
-The following authentication process is implimented using a tool called **[Passport](http://www.passportjs.org/)**, which is an authentication middleware for Node.js and Express.
+The following authentication process is implemented using a tool called **[Passport](http://www.passportjs.org/)**, which is an authentication middleware for Node.js and Express.

 Initial user authentication is handled by **basic HTTP authentication**.
 For instance, when registered users make a login API request, they’ll provide a username and password, which will be sent within the header of the HTTP request.
 Then, as a result of the initial login request and authentication, the application will generate a JWT for the user.
 This allows subsequent API requests to be authenticated and authorized with **JWT-based authentication**.